valboldakov/design-patterns/README.md

 ## Interpreter Pattern

 The interpreter pattern is a design pattern that specifies how to evaluate sentences in a language.
 The basic idea is to have a class for each symbol (terminal or nonterminal) in a specialized computer language.
 The syntax tree of a sentence in the language is an instance of the composite pattern and is used to evaluate (interpret) the sentence for a client.

+## Mediator Pattern

+Mediator is a behavioral design pattern that lets you reduce chaotic dependencies between objects.
+The pattern restricts direct communications between the objects and forces them to collaborate only via a mediator object.

+## Memnto Pattern

+Memento is a behavioral design pattern that lets you save and restore the previous state of an object without revealing the details of its implementation.